-3

 1

 • Interesting: I neither knew that there were such close links btw Canonical and AskUbuntu nor that there is, in a sense at least, an outlet for EOL question elsewhere under the same umbrella.
 Those are two good reasons against my position, I admit.
 Although I still think allowing EOL questions and trust the 'force of the better argument' (as our friend Jürgen Habermas would say) is a better way.
 But maybe I am just being overly optimistic.
-Sep 17, 2014 at 17:37
+Commented Sep 17, 2014 at 17:37

 6